Gwojda/linux-insides/Booting/linux-bootstrap-1.md

 Ok, now we know a little bit about real mode and memory addressing in this mode.
 Let's get back to discussing register values after reset.

 The `CS` register consists of two parts: the visible segment selector, and the hidden base address.
-While the base address is normally formed by multiplying the segment selector value by 16, during a hardware reset the segment selector in the CS register is loaded with `0xf000` and the base address is loaded with `0xffff0000`; the processor uses this special base address until `CS` is changed.
+While the base address is normally formed by multiplying the segment selector value by 16, during a hardware reset the segment selector in the CS register is loaded with `0xf000` and the base address is loaded with `0xffff0000`; until you execute your first long jump, giving you access to the high address space (while rejecting access to anything lower than 0xFFF00000 - until you execute a long jump).)

 The starting address is formed by adding the base address to the value in the EIP register: